USDepartmentofLabor/Developer/others/_posts/2016-09-28-sweat-and-toil-all.md

 These datasets contain information on child labor and forced labor worldwide from ILAB’s three flagship
 reports: <i>Findings on the Worst Forms of Child Labor</i>; <i>List of Goods Produced by Child Labor or Forced Labor</i>
 ; and <i>List of Products Produced by Forced or Indentured Child Labor</i>.
-There are 14 tables that contain data from the 2015 reporting cycle.
+There are 11 tables containing data from the 2014 and 2015 reporting cycle, and 3 tables with additional data from the 2015 reporting cycle.
 This information is also available in ILAB’s new app, Sweat & Toil: Child Labor, Forced Labor, and Human Trafficking Around the World.
 For more information, see ILAB’s <a href="http://www.dol.gov/ilab/reports/child-labor/">International Child Labor and
 Forced Labor Reports page</a>.